rails/rails/guides/source/security.md

 ### Redirection

-WARNING: _Redirection in a web application is an underestimated cracker tool: Not only can the attacker forward the user to a trap web site, he may also create a self-contained attack._
+WARNING: _Redirection in a web application is an underestimated cracker tool: Not only can the attacker forward the user to a trap web site, they may also create a self-contained attack._

 Whenever the user is allowed to pass (parts of) the URL for redirection, it is possibly vulnerable.
 The most obvious attack would be to redirect users to a fake web application which looks and feels exactly as the original one.
 This so-called phishing attack works by sending an unsuspicious link in an email to the users, injecting the link by XSS in the web application or putting the link into an external site.
 It is unsuspicious, because the link starts with the URL to the web application and the URL to the malicious site is hidden in the redirection parameter: http://www.example.com/site/redirect?to= www.attacker.com.
 Here is an example of a legacy action: